dbrattli/aioreactive/README.md

     ]
 ```

-# Why not just use AsyncIterable for everything?
+# Why not use AsyncIterable for everything?

 `AsyncIterable` and `AsyncSource` are closely related (in fact they are duals). `AsyncIterable` is an async iterable (pull) world, while `AsyncSource` is an async reactive (push) based world.
 There are many operations such as `map()` and `filter()` that may be simpler to implement using `AsyncIterable`, but once we start to include time, then `AsyncSource` really starts to shine.
 Operators such as `delay()` makes much more sense for `AsyncSource` than for `AsyncIterable`.

+However, aioreactive makes it easy for you to flip-around to async iterable just before you need to comsume the stream, thus giving you the best of both worlds.

 # Will aioreactive replace RxPY?